-Before joining Skellenger Bender, Jennifer was the Supervising Attorney at the Federal Public Defender’s Office for the Western District of Washington.
-Early on in her career, Jennifer was an associate with the Houze Law Firm in Portland, Oregon, where she worked on serious criminal matters in federal and state courts throughout Oregon.
+Before joining Skellenger Bender in 2022, Jennifer was the Supervising Attorney at the Federal Public Defender’s Office for the Western District of Washington.
+Early on in her career, Jennifer was in private practice, beginning as an attorney with the Houze Law Firm in Portland, Oregon, where she worked on serious criminal matters in federal and state courts throughout Oregon.
 For over 27 years, Jennifer has provided exceptional advocacy for persons charged with a wide variety of misdemeanor and felony offenses, in all stages of litigation including Grand Jury, trial, appeal and post-conviction.
-Jennifer also provides legal advice to individuals and businesses facing investigations and inquiries from federal and state regulatory agencies.
-She is well known for her tenacity, compassion and effectiveness, as well as for having successfully handled numerous trials and appeals, including the successful challenge to indefinite detention of persons ordered deported in Zadvydas v.
+She has also provided counsel and advocacy for individuals under investigation by state and federal government regulatory and law enforcement agencies, where no charges were ultimately filed.
+She is well known for her tenacity, compassion, and effectiveness, as well as for having successfully handled numerous trials and appeals, including the successful challenge to indefinite detention of persons ordered deported in Zadvydas v.
 Davis, 533 U.S. 678 (2001).

-Jennifer applies her unique experience and litigation skills in her civil rights practice, which is focused on cases involving police misconduct, including excessive force and racial discrimination, as well as prisoner rights and persons wrongfully convicted.
-She is admitted to practice in California and Oregon, as well as in the federal and state courts in Washington.
-In addition, she is admitted to practice before the United States Court of Appeals for the Ninth Circuit and the United States Supreme Court.
+She is admitted to practice in California and Oregon, the federal court in Alaska, as well as in the federal and state courts in Washington.
+She is also admitted to practice in United States Court of Appeals for the Ninth Circuit, and the United States Supreme Court.

-Jennifer’s professional activities have included President of the Federal Bar Association for the Western District of Washington (2013), Ninth Circuit Lawyers Representative, Co-Chair (2013-2015), as well as the Federal Civil Rights Legal Clinic, the Task Force on Race and Criminal Justice System (Task Force 2.0), development of the Drug Reentry Alternative Model program (the district’s first federal drug court), reentry program initiatives and the federal district court’s 2021 Round Table discussion with all stakeholders regarding systemic racism in the wake of George Floyd’s murder.
-She continues to be an active member of professional organizations including the King County Bar Association, the Washington Association of Criminal Defense Lawyers, National Association of Criminal Defense Lawyers and the FBA.
+Jennifer’s professional activities have included President of the Federal Bar Association for the Western District of Washington (2013), Co-Chair of the Ninth Circuit Lawyers Representatives, (2013-2015), and founding member of the William L. Dwyer Inn of Court (2002-2004).
+She is a volunteer attorney with the Federal Civil Rights Legal Clinic (since 2013), volunteered for the Task Force on Race and Criminal Justice System (Task Force 2.0) (2020-2022), and was instrumental in the development of the Drug Reentry Alternative Model program (a nationally regarded federal drug court) (2010-2019), as well as reentry program initiatives and the federal district court’s 2021 Round Table discussion with all stakeholders regarding systemic racism in the wake of George Floyd’s murder.
+She continues to be an active member of professional organizations including the King County Bar Association, the Washington Association of Criminal Defense Lawyers, National Association of Criminal Defense Lawyers, and the Federal Bar Association for the Western District of Washington.

 Education: